sodadata/soda-debug/README.md

 This is a Docker image based on Ubuntu 22.04 (Jammy) and intended for troubleshooting pods and container deployments at Soda.

-Two tags are available: one for Python 3.9 and one for Python 3.10:
+Two tags will be available through Docker Hub:

-- sodadata/soda-debug:v3.9
+- sodadata/soda-debug:slim
-- sodadata/soda-debug:v3.10
+- sodadata/soda-debug:full

+latest should point to the slim one.

 Builds are created for amd64 only.